 The two most common questions we get are "Can Yate rename my files to..." and "Can Yate restructure my folders as...".
 The answer to both questions is yes.

-Unless you configure iTunes, Music and the TV application correctly, it will mess up anything you want to achieve by renaming your files.
+Unless you configure Music, TV and iTunes correctly, they will mess up anything you want to achieve by renaming your files.

 At the system level there is not much that is different ... everything is a Move.
 The differences appear due to the semantics applied when the functions are executed.
 One big difference is that volume changes cannot occur when renaming.
 Moves can be from any source to any destination.
-Moves create non existant path components.
-Renames change the name of existing path components.
+The biggest difference to get your head around is that moves create non existant path components while renames change the name of existing path components.

 If no folder names are modified, added or removed the two functions are essentially identical.
 When the number of folder components is changed or the actual location of a file is being changed, a Move must be used.